haikalfouzi/haikalfouzi.github.io/_posts/2021-01-03-Convex & Optimal Rocket Landing Guidance Control.md

 But for simplicity, we'll assume vehicle with one engine and cantilever angle $\phi$ of 0 degrees.

-{% include image.html file="/landing/glideslope constraint.png" description="Glide slope Constraint" %}
+{% include image.html file="/landing/glideslope constraint.png" description="Glide Slope Constraint" %}

 The main state constraints are the glide slope constraint on the position vector and an upper bound constraint on the velocity vector magnitude.
 1. The glide slope constraint is described in figure above and is imposed to ensure that the lander stays at a safe distance from the ground until it reaches its target.